Malawi May 22-26, 2023

 Country code. +265

 Malawi – e visa takes 3-5 days but mine was approved in less than one day.
-It is an onerous form to fill out and asks many questions (have a flight number available), a passport photo, copy of passport (both these must be less than 293 KB) and two letters – one from a host and one from your accommodation (the same accommodation letter can be used for both).
+It is an onerous form to fill out and asks many questions (have a flight number available), a passport photo, a copy of your passport (both these must be less than 293 KB) and two letters – one from a host and one from your accommodation (the same accommodation letter can be used for both).

 I was unable to get a letter from either of the two accommodations I booked on Booking.com so went to the Malawi Embassy in Harare, Zimbabwe who suggested that I write a letter explaining my difficulties getting a letter from any accommodation (I also included a copy of a flight booking I had made and lost getting only a partial refund).
 The application was accepted and I sent her the application #, she contacted the Malawi visa program and her help was instrumental in getting the visa approved on the same day.

-Resources: iOverlander, iOverland FB and whatsapp groups; English Mzungu Map Backpacking Africa | Mzungu / mzungu.org, invite from the whatsapp group.
+Resources: iOverlander, iOverland FB and WhatsApp groups; English Mzungu Map Backpacking Africa | Mzungu / mzungu.org, invite from the WhatsApp group.

-Maps.Me are more reliable than Google Maps.
+Maps.Me is more reliable than Google Maps.

 Money.
 Malawian Kwachas (MWK).
 1US$ = 1.036 MWK; 1 € = 1,120 MK; 1 CA$ = 771MK